An English Journey: exploring the ‘English Musical Renaissance’

 Prices are per person for the 5 nights and include full Cumbrian breakfast, morning coffee, 3-course dinner and VAT @ 20%.

-are welcome, and there is a reduction of £50 on the above prices for them.
+Non-participating partners are welcome, and there is a reduction of £50 on the above prices for them.

-of £150 per person is required for the holidays, which can be made by cheque or credit card.
+A deposit of £150 per person is required for the holidays, which can be made by cheque or credit card.
 This is non-refundable unless the room is subsequently relet; cancellation insurance is available.